• Skip to main content

 Instructions

-• In a large saucepan, combine the dry lentils and water and bring to a boil.
-Cover, reduce heat to a simmer, and cook the lentils until they are tender, about 20 minutes.
-When they are finished, drain them in a colander.
+• In a large saucepan, combine the dry lentils and water.
+Bring to a boil over high heat.
+Cover and reduce the heat to maintain a simmer.
+Cook the lentils until they are tender, about 20 minutes.
+Drain any excess water.
+Transfer the lentils to a bowl while you make the sauce.

 Notes